gatsbyjs/gatsby/docs/docs/add-offline-support-with-a-service-worker.md

 A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
 They increase your site availability in spotty connections, and are essential to making a nice user experience.

-It supports features like push notifications and background sync.
+It supports features like push notifications and background synchronization.

 ### Using service workers in Gatsby with `gatsby-plugin-offline`

-Gatsby provides awesome plugin interface to create and load a service worker into your site [gatsby-plugin-offline](https://www.npmjs.com/package/gatsby-plugin-offline).
+Gatsby provides an awesome plugin interface to create and load a service worker into your site: [gatsby-plugin-offline](https://www.npmjs.com/package/gatsby-plugin-offline).

 We recommend using this plugin together with the [manifest plugin](https://www.npmjs.com/package/gatsby-plugin-manifest).
 (Don’t forget to list the offline plugin after the manifest plugin so that the manifest file can be included in the service worker).